Nylon String Guitars Learn More +

 Other keywords: lutherie, nylon string, andrew york, classical guitar, concert classical, classical music, IR, 650mm

-SOLD Read moreScale Length 25.6 in Nut Width 2.125 in String Spacing 2.313 in Woods Spruce, Rosewood - Indian Add to Compare2017 Sakurai PC South American Rosewood/Spruce
+SOLD Read moreScale Length 25.6 in Nut Width 2.125 in String Spacing 2.313 in Woods Spruce, Rosewood - Indian 2016 Sakurai Special, Brazilian Rosewood/Spruce

 Such a lovely voice!
 This 2017 Sakurai PC (Paris Competion) model is already amazing and it’s practically brand new.
 CSA Rosewood and Spruce with Sakurai’s cashew finish make for a resonant package that responds beautifully to a range of attacks and styles.
 Everything about this guitar speaks of smooth, efficient operation, from the tuners and the neck feel to the excellent string-to-string and note-to-note balance.